MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-prepare.md

     - [Advanced Group Policy Management](https://docs.microsoft.com/microsoft-desktop-optimization-pack/agpm)
     - [Windows Admin Center](https://docs.microsoft.com/windows-server/manage/windows-admin-center/overview)

 3. Grant access to the Microsoft Defender Security Center.
-[Manage portal access using RBAC](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/rbac).
+(Need help?
+See [Manage portal access using RBAC](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/rbac)).

 ## Configure device proxy and internet connectivity settings

 To enable communication between your devices and Microsoft Defender ATP, configure proxy and internet settings.
-These settings should be configured for certain capabilities in Microsoft Defender ATP and for certain operating systems, as listed in the following table:
+The following table includes links to resources you can use to configure your proxy and internet settings for various operating systems and capabilities:

 |Capabilities  | Operating System | Resources |
 |--|--|--|